 Fig.\ \ref{fig:a2f_100GPa} also demonstrates that while the next best structures, $Cmmm$-Na$_2$H$_{11}$ and $C2/m$-KH$_{10}$, have similar average phonon frequencies to $Pm\bar{3}m$-NaH$_6$, they do not exhibit such high coupling strengths.
-This leads to lower $T_c$s of 134-161\ K and 134-157\ K, respectively.
+This leads to lower $T_c$ values of 134-161\ K and 134-157\ K, respectively.
+KH$_{10}$ adopts a cage like structure, whilst the Na$_2$H$_{11}$ structure contains broken octahedral hydrogen clusters (see Fig.\ \ref{fig:a2f_100GPa} inset).
 Superconductivity in the KH$_{10}$ stoichiometry has been studied previously \cite{semenok2018distribution}; it was found to be on the convex hull at 150\ GPa (and off-hull at 50\ GPa) where an Allen-Dynes $T_c$ of 148\ K was calculated for an $Immm$ structure.
 Ref.\ \cite{hooper2012potassium} found KH$_{10}$ to be above the convex hull at 100\ GPa and instead found metastable metallic structures of other stoichiometries, but superconductivity was not directly investigated.